 Each student needs to acquire a lab notebook for recording data and observations and answering questions while working in the lab.
-An example will be shown in class on the first day.
-Please purchase a composition notebook (no spiraled notebooks or 3-ring binders, please).
+You may either use a paper composition notebook (no spiraled notebooks or 3-ring binders, please) or an electronic lab notebook (e.g., OneNote, Goodnotes, Notability, etc).
 If the pages are not numbered, please number them and reserve the first page as a Table of Contents to record the starting page for each lab section.
 The objective of the lab notebook is to provide you, by the end of the semester, with a helpful reference for concepts, calculations, and observations you made during the course.
-It may be helpful to put useful formulas (e.g. Gaussian beam parameters) in the first several pages of the notebook or each lab section for reference.
-The lab book will also be used for grading, so please do not use it for lecture notes.
+It may be helpful to put useful formulas (e.g., Gaussian beam parameters) in the first several pages of the notebook or each lab section for reference.
+However, the lab book will also be used for grading, so please do not use it for lecture notes.